Unjha: Economy

-Agricultural produce market committee
+Agricultural produce market committee (APMC Market)

 The Agricultural produce market committee in Unjha features farmers and traders from states like Rajasthan, Gujarat, and Saurashtra who come to trade and sell spices and oilseeds like cumin, fennel, fenugreek, dill, ajwain, mustard, sesame, coriander, etc. Aside from Rajasthan, Unjha is the only place that can grow cumin, fennel, and Isabgol (psyllium) seeds in the region.
 There are nearly 800 businesses that produce these spices.
 The agricultural produce market committee was established by Shri Mohanbhai Haribhai Patel in 1954.